Revenue Maximization and Learning in Products Ranking

 \subsection{The Best-x Algorithm}

-In our experiment, we consider 1000 products, $M=20$ products to display and two possible distributions of the attention span (geometric and uniform), both satisfying Assumption~\ref{assump:IFR}: \begin{itemize} \item Setting one: $G^{(1)} = (1,0.95,0.9,\cdots, 0.1,0.05)$. \item Setting two: $G^{(2)} = (1,0.9,0.9^2,0.9^3,\cdots,0.9^{19})$. \end{itemize} For each setting, we randomly generate the conditional purchase probabilities and the prices $\{(\lambda_{j},r_j)\}_{j=1}^{1000}$ independently for 1000 instances.
+In our experiment, we consider 1000 products, $M=20$ products to display, and two possible distributions of the attention span (uniform and geometric), both satisfying Assumption~\ref{assump:IFR}.
+We also test a third setting where the attention span does not follow the IFR. \begin{itemize} \item Setting one: $G^{(1)} = (1,0.95,0.9,\cdots, 0.1,0.05)$. \item Setting two: $G^{(2)} = (1,0.9,0.9^2,0.9^3,\cdots,0.9^{19})$. \item Setting three: $G_k^{(3)} = \prod_{i=1}^{k-1}(1-h_i)$ where $h_i = 0.1 - 0.05i/M$. \end{itemize} For each setting, we randomly generate the conditional purchase probabilities and the prices $\{(\lambda_{j},r_j)\}_{j=1}^{1000}$ independently for 1000 instances.
 More specifically, for each instance we generate independent prices from $U[0,10]$ and conditional purchase probability from $U[0,0.5]$, 1000 samples each, where $U[a,b]$ stands for a uniform random sample between $a$ and $b$.
 We then sort prices and conditional purchase probabilities in the opposite order and assign the values to products such that $r_j \geq r_{j+1}$ and $\lambda_j \leq \lambda_{j+1}$ for $j=1,\cdots, 999$.
 This is to create a realistic (popular products are more expensive) and ``hard'' scenario for algorithmic solutions, which highlights the price and conditional purchase probability trade-off.